Educational Foundations and Exceptionalities (EFEX)

 CoE Summer 2014 Move

-Due to Fire Alarm System tests, the College of Education will be moving out of Memorial Hall for the Summer! ...
+Due to Fire Alarm System upgrades, the College of Education will be moving out of Memorial Hall for the Summer! ...
 Read More >

-The Educational Foundations and Exceptionalities and Middle, Secondary, and Math Education departments are seeking to hire someone for a ...
+The Educational Foundations and Exceptionalities department is seeking to hire someone for an Institutional Work Study position for the Fall ...
 Read More >